How to Choose a Life Insurance Beneficiary

 What does it mean to be someone’s beneficiary?

-First off, what is a beneficiary?
+First off, what does beneficiary mean?
 All this means is that you’ll receive the death benefit payout when the insured person passes away.
 The image below shows how the beneficiary might use the death benefit.

 While it may seem like a lot of pressure to be labeled as a life insurance beneficiary, you typically have no more responsibility than collecting the death benefit when your loved one passes away.